 Why Tourism and Hospitality Businesses Should Be Writing Blog Posts

 So you’ve heard it all before; producing blog content for your hospitality/tourism business is an effective and low-cost marketing tool.
-There are a number of positive reasons as to why outsourcing or putting time aside to produce blog posts creates a valuable way of engaging with potential customers.
+There are a number of positive reasons as to why outsourcing or putting time aside to produce blog posts create a valuable way of engaging with potential customers.

 It helps a brand tell a story and engage with ideal customers - blogging is a way to speak to new audiences and existing customers.
-This could be a news article or a piece of advice for example (e.g - best family friendly days out in Cornwall)
+This could be a news article or a piece of advice for example (e.g - best family-friendly days out in Cornwall)

 It’s shareable content - when you create and share great content that connects with your IDEAL customer, they will hopefully share it, helping to spread the word further about your product or service.
 This will help attract more qualified visitors to your website which means a greater opportunity to convert them into paying customers

-SEO purposes (yep, that’s the Google search rankings) - search engines LOVE new content so it will help your webpages to potentially rank higher in results, leading to increased click throughs
+SEO purposes (yep, that’s the Google search rankings) - search engines LOVE new content so it will help your webpages to potentially rank higher in results, leading to increased click-throughs

-Blog posts are content that is always there for visitors to see - social media and e-newsletter content has a shorter life but because your business OWNS the blog (and isn’t third party), it can always be searchable
+Blog posts are content that is always there for visitors to see - social media and e-newsletter content has a shorter life but because your business OWNS the blog (and isn’t the third party), it can always be searchable

 An excuse to keep in touch with new and previous customers - helps to increase brand awareness and reminds customers about your product/services